neuhaus/vea/README.md

 News
 ----

+vea 0.11 released on 2014-11-29.

-This branch contains vea 0.11, it replaces mysql with postgresql and adds support for SHA512-CRYPT hashes.
+This release replaces MySQL with PostgreSQL and adds support for SHA512-CRYPT hashes.
 **New: mcrypt is now required.**

 The original README is below.